AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 approving this code which works fine but misses something which is difficult to describe.
 What is this something that is so difficult to explain?

-### Being user friendly
+### Being practical is user friendly
+There are so many factors that a developer needs to keep in mind, while implementing a logic.
+There are chances this developer goes too far keeping best practices in mind.
+At the end of the day, this logic will get `10/10` from various linting and other tools.
+This sounds great.
+However, the thing that I have come to realize rather late, is the ability to write code that is easy to understand by the reviewers and maintainers is the only stuff that matters.

-While above was a discussion on how a code can show off it's smartness, I shall delve into code that is more practical and easy to understand.
-I shall do it by pasting some source code as well as my review comments that hinges on ease of understanding than being smart.
+I shall delve into code that tries to uncover if the same is more practical and easy to understand versus if it is more smart versus if it is more generic.

 ## Part 2
 ### Here are the code reviews